 However, it’s possible that the ingredients in the wipes are making matters worse.

 Again, I have to go with WaterWipes if your baby is prone to rashes.
 With 99.9% water and no chemicals, there’s no way these are going to make the rash any worse.

-If saving money is the name of the game, Pampers Sensitive Wipes (click here to check price) should fit the bill.
+If saving money is the name of the game, Pampers Sensitive Wipes (click here to check price on Amazon) should fit the bill.
 They come out to roughly 2 cents/each, which is pretty darn cheap.